amegeddon/KatieKate/readme.md

 Given additional time and resources, some future features I would like to incorporate into this upholstery website include:

 - The ability to sign up and sign in using social accounts such as Google or Facebook for a quicker and more convenient registration process.
+- I ran out of time to get a reviews on products functioning - this is something that I will do outside of the course,
 - A review restriction feature that ensures only customers who have purchased a product can leave a review for that item, ensuring authenticity and trust.
 - A workshop section where the store owner can update and display information about upcoming upholstery courses, allowing customers to easily see when the next session will be available.
 - An online upholstery calculator that allows customers to input their furniture dimensions and get an instant estimate for reupholstery services.